manzt/anywidget/.changeset/strange-timers-mate.md

   access to the `model` and a unique `el` for the output area.
 This method should be familiar, and can setup event handlers / access state specific to that view.

-> [!WARNING] Exporting a named `render` from the front-end widget will trigger a
-> deprecation notice in the browser console.